 Casting down their golden

 Who wert, and art, and evermore

 The service lasted for another couple hours before we shared the Grace.
 My friends and I took photos and when the time came, we had group photos with other Corpers in the Church.
 After exchanging contacts and pleasantries, we began our long journey home.
-It was a fun day!
+In all, it was a fun day!

-Everyone would have expected the journey to be hitchfree but apparently not… time, 11:28am and the sun was now out in full bloom.
+Everyone would have expected the journey to be hitchfree but apparently it wasn’t… current time, 11:28am and the sun was out in full bloom.
 To escape the heat, we quickly biked to the next bus stop and the bike men, Tunji and gang actually deceived us!
 The distance was “trekkable” and instead of letting my friends and I know, they still picked us.

 I knew we were back in Osogbo when I first spotted Osun Secretariat and the Fingerlicking Restaurant much later.
 Because we didn’t plan well for the trip plus our invitees couldn’t help with a proper description our money was exhausted by now…

 My bro, Sunday sounded like a comedian when he suggested we finish the journey on foot!
-I literally broke because it was about a kilometre away… “which kind stress be this one,” I thought at first.
-Well, it didn’t take long before we started the terrific 15-minute hike.
+I literally broke because it was about a kilometre away… which kind stress be this one, I thought at first.
+Well, it didn’t take long before we started the terrific fifteen-minute hike.

-No one even waited to give us a lift and maybe that was a good thing, I took out my phone to add to my contributions on Google Maps.
+No one even waited to give us a lift and maybe that was a good thing, I took out my phone to snag more photos for my Google Maps contributions.
 On top of that, I stopped by Ideal Nest for a comprehensive tour of the best Hotel in Osogbo.
 Thanks to their kind reception.

 Although I could hardly get out of bed this morning, today rounded off as impeccably good.
 I was back home with my friends now and I was so happy I got to experience another cardinal of Osun state and once more, I saw the NYSC Orientation Camp.